-If any of the above holidays fall on a scheduled day off, the following regular working day shall be observed as the holiday.
-When Christmas and / or Boxing Day fall on a regularly scheduled day off, the following regularly scheduled working day or days shall be observed as the holiday or holidays.
+If any of the above holidays fall on an overtime day, the following regular work day shall be observed as the holiday.

-Double time will be paid for work performed on a recognized Holiday if there is no day observed in lieu.
-If there is a day observed in lieu, double time shall be paid for work performed on that day and the recognized Holiday will be paid at the applicable rate of pay as if it were not a recognized Holiday.
+Double time will be paid for work performed on a General Holiday if there is no day observed in lieu.
+If there is a day observed in lieu, double time shall be paid for work performed on that day and the General Holiday will be paid at the applicable rate of pay as if it were not a General Holiday.

-It is agreed that in the event any other day is declared a General Holiday by a Government (Federal or Province Alberta) which has jurisdiction to declare a General Holiday applicable to the work to which the registration certificate applies, then that day shall be recognized as a General Holiday in addition to those listed above.
+It is agreed that in the event any other day is declared a General Holiday by a Government [Federal or Province Alberta] which has jurisdiction to declare a General Holiday applicable to the work to which the registration certificate applies, then that day shall be recognized as a General Holiday in addition to those listed above.

-- Employees engaged on commercial / institutional work shall (a) receive six (6) percent of their straight time hourly rate for all hours worked for vacation pay and four (4) percent of their straight time hourly rate for all hours worked for recognized holiday pay.
-Income tax on these amounts shall be shown and deducted each pay cheque. - (b) Employees engaged on industrial work shall receive six (6) percent of their applicable base rate for vacation pay and four (4) percent of their applicable base rate for recognized holiday pay.
+6.02 (a) Employees engaged on commercial/institutional work shall receive 6% of their straight time hourly rate for all hours worked for vacation pay and 4% of their straight time hourly rate for all hours worked for recognized holiday pay.
 Income tax on these amounts shall be shown and deducted each pay cheque.

+(b) Employees engaged on industrial work shall receive 6% of their applicable base rate for vacation pay and 4% of their applicable base rate for recognized holiday pay.
+Income tax on these amounts shall be shown and deducted each pay cheque.

-These amounts shall be paid to the employee on each pay cheque.
+These amounts shall be paid to the Employee on each pay cheque.